DarkGeekMS/ApeX-Server/README.md

 ## Brief Description

-This is the repository for backend code of ApeX, an application mimicking reddit.
+Backend code of ApeX, a social media application that mimicks reddit.

 ## Utilized Technologies